magento/merchdocs/src/customers/account-dashboard-reward-points.md

 ## Update the reward points balance

-The rewards points balance can be updated from the Admin.
+The reward points balance can be updated from the Admin.

 1. On the _Admin_ sidebar, go to **Customers** > **All Customers**.